What’s with the goofy “Peas on Moss” name?

 Well, if you’ve followed many chefs on television, you’ll notice that the ingredients they use in their demonstrations are pre-cut and measured into little bowls.
 In the culinary world, we would call that advance preparation “mis en place.”
 When I was learning to pronounce it, I heard someone mention that it’s like saying “peas on moss” but with the first letters switched around.
 Well, it was memorable.

-My life has been anything, it certainly hasn’t been a series of prepared ingredients in bowls.
+My life has been many things, and it certainly hasn’t been a series of prepared ingredients in bowls.

 I started my career as a U.S. Air Force officer and worked in the Services Squadron at Dyess Air Force Base.
 The Air Force implemented a force reduction initiative, and I found myself searching for a new career at the age of 24.